WojciechZduniak09/i3wm-personal-defaults/README.md

 *i3wm-personal-defaults* is a set of configuration files and scripts that add quality-of-life improvements to the i3 window manager on Debian Linux virtual machines.
-It's target audience is *supposed to be* developers and reverse engineers who want an **easy-to-configure** and **maybe lightweight** Linux system.
+Its target audience is *supposed to be* developers and reverse engineers who want an **easy-to-configure** and efficient workspace.

+** !!
+NOTE THAT THIS IS FOR AMD64 SYSTEMS ONLY !!

 ## Installation ##